New Direction Bar and Grill

 In memory of our friends Kenny Farmer and Patrick “Rerun” Linville.

-The Menus head south to rock Louisville at New Direction Bar and Grill!
+The Menus return to the New Direction Bar and Grill!